Measurement Strategy Guide

 )

-Use MODE_EXPECTATIONS if you only need an m-sized vector that summarizes the quantum layer output by providing expectations values.
+Use mode_expectations if you only need an m-sized vector that summarizes the quantum layer output by providing expectations values.

 Key properties: